nopnop2002/esp-idf-tm1637/README.md

 |GND|--|GND|GND|GND||
 |VCC|--|3.3V|3.3V|3.3V||

+(*1)
+The TM1637's interface is similar to I2C, but it is not I2C.
-(*1)You can change it to any pin using menuconfig.
+You can change it to any pin using menuconfig.